Venue

 What to think about when choosing your venue.
 How to approach institutions and companies to ask for help with space.

 Selecting a suitable venue for your GGJ is a very important job.
-It is a great idea to visit the venue and speak in person to the venue managers before you commit, so you can get a good idea of the layout, facilities, organisation, and how best to divide up the space for your jammers.
+It is a great idea to visit the venue and speak in person to the venue managers before you commit.
+This will give you a good idea of the layout, facilities, organisation, and how best to divide up the space for your jammers.

 Good venue options for GGJ